-Recognized by Thomson Reuters as a Rising Star in Criminal Defense four years in a row (2015, 2016, 2017, 2018), Faisal’s practice includes civil rights, criminal defense, employment discrimination, constitutional law, and legislative policy.
-In 2018, Faisal was also recognized as one of Denver’s top civil rights litigators by 5280 Magazine.
-Before forming Frank & Salahuddin LLC, Faisal was an associate at Killmer, Lane and Newman LLP ("KLN").
+Recognized by Thomson Reuters as a Rising Star in Criminal Defense five years in a row (2015- 2019, Faisal’s practice includes civil rights, criminal defense, employment discrimination, constitutional law, and legislative policy.
+In 2018 and 2019, Faisal was also recognized as one of Denver’s top civil rights litigators by 5280 Magazine.
+Before forming Frank & Salahuddin LLC, Faisal was an associate at Killmer, Lane and Newman LLP (“KLN”).

 Background, Awards, & Recognition

-As a deputy state public defender, Faisal received the 2010 Lowrey Kelley Memorial Boot Camp award for exceptional work as a public defender.
-In 2016, he was selected for and graduated from the COBALT program (Colorado Bar Association Leadership Training), and in 2017 the Colorado Bar Association selected him to serve on its Legislative Policy Committee for the 2017 legislative session.
+As a Deputy State Public Defender, Faisal received the 2010 Lowrey Kelley Memorial Boot Camp award for exceptional work as a public defender.
+In 2016, he was selected for and graduated from the COBALT program (Colorado Bar Association Leadership Training), and in 2017 the Colorado Bar Association selected him to serve on its Legislative Policy Committee for the 2017 legislative session, a position he continues in today.

 Before attending law school, Faisal was an accomplished djembe and balafon player and won several grants and awards between 1999-2005 to study and perform percussion in Guinea in West Africa.
 During this time, Faisal worked as an apprentice with the National Percussion Ensemble of Guinea.
 A dedicated yogi, Faisal attended a 200-hour yoga teacher training program in 2013.